Old Black Canyon Highway

 Old Black Canyon Highway Highlights

 The Old Black Canyon Highway is a leftover from before the time of I-17 being built.
-Originally build in the mid to late 1800's, it was a stagecoach route from Prescott to Phoenix that was known for its rough ride.
-There is are paved sections that still exists in Prescott and New River, and most of the road through Black Canyon City is also paved, but just before merging onto I-17 at the south end near Rock Springs Cafe, it makes a turn to the right becoming a dirt road.
+Originally built in the mid to late 1800's, it was a stagecoach route from Prescott to Phoenix that was known for its rough ride.
+There is are paved sections that still exist in Prescott and New River, and most of the road through Black Canyon City is also paved, but just before merging onto I-17 at the south end near Rock Springs Cafe, it makes a turn to the right becoming a dirt road.
 The other remnants to this route would roughly be Bumble Bee Rd up through Highway 69 in Mayer to Prescott, and Old Stagecoach Rd in New River.

 Old Black Canyon Highway is one of the more difficult paths into the Table Mesa Recreation Area with the most challenging part consists of sharp switchbacks on a narrow trail surrounded by cliffs, making it unsuitable for larger trucks and trailers.